Frequently Asked Questions Regarding Deduction Prepay in HRS

 1. Hire the employee into two Empl Records:

-2. The employee will need to be enrolled into Benefits Billing to collect premiums for the summer coverage.
-Please contact your Benefit Administrator to assist with setup or refer to BN - Benefits Billing Enrollment .
+2. The employee will either need to have prepays taken from their summer service/summer session earnings or need to be enrolled into Benefits Billing to collect premiums for the summer coverage.
+Please create a WiscIT to have prepays taken from summer earnings or contact your Benefit Administrator to assist with Benefits Billing setup or refer to Entering Benefits Billing Enrollments in HRS .

 How do I process an Annual Basis employee who is regularly off for a specific period of time, and needs to have additional deductions to cover insurances during the break?

 1. A Deduction Prepay Administrator or Benefits Administrator will need to manually setup the employee for Deduction Prepay.
-BN - Deduction Prepay Process (Part I, Set Aside Money) will provide assistance in setting Deduction Prepay.
+Deduction Prepay Process (Part I: Deduct Money for Insurance in Anticipation of a Leave) in HRS will provide assistance in setting Deduction Prepay.

 2. An HR Specialist will manually set the employee on a Short Work Break and Return from Short Work Break.